-Nemat Elahi and Taheri (2023) investigated the relationship between types of family capital and the tendency to risky behaviors.
-The findings indicate that among the family capital variables, 3 cultural, economic and social capital variables have an indirect and significant relationship with high-risk behavior in the order of the intensity of the relationship coefficient; however, significant no relationship was found with the symbolic capital variable.
+Nemat Elahi and Taheri (2023) investigated the Page 3 of 10 relationship between types of family capital and the tendency to risky behaviors.
+The findings indicate that among the family capital variables, 3 cultural, economic and social capital variables have an indirect and significant relationship with high-risk behavior in the order of the intensity of the relationship coefficient; however, no significant relationship was found with the symbolic capital variable.
 The average risk behavior is different according to gender, school type and residence type.
 In the regression model, the independent variables have explained 0.64% of the dependent variable.
 Also, the theoretical model of the research was confirmed according to the data collected in the structural equation model (20).